What Is a Fiscal Receipt? Definition, Rules, Bookkeeping

 Whatever the local regime says, there is a physical-verification step before posting that is the same everywhere.
 Look for a device or fiscal-system identifier — the serial, the EXO, the JIR and ZKI pair, or the local equivalent.
 Look for a QR code or transaction code that resolves where the regime expects it to: a verification page on the tax administration's site, an SMS confirmation, an emailed link.
 Look for the supplier's VAT number in the form the regime requires it on the receipt.
 And look for a supply description specific enough to support the bookkeeping classification; "miscellaneous" on a EUR 480 receipt is a problem regardless of what else is on the document.

-The practical step, when receipts from a new country start crossing the desk, is the same in every case: pull the tax administration's published guidance for that country, identify the receipt type the supplier is issuing under it, and confirm what that document type supports for the claim being posted.
-Where this site has country-specific compliance pages — Malta, Croatia, Slovakia, Slovenia, Moldova, North Macedonia, the Western Balkan regimes — those pages are written to answer that question for the regime they cover.
+A receipt missing the regulated-channel signals is not a fiscal receipt for bookkeeping purposes, even when the supplier or the till has framed it that way; posting it into VAT-recoverable categories on the assumption that it counts as fiscal is exactly the kind of position a tax-authority review unwinds.
+When receipts from a new country start crossing the desk, pull the local tax administration's published guidance, identify the receipt type the supplier is issuing under it, and confirm what that document type supports for the claim being posted — the country-specific compliance pages on this site (Malta, Croatia, Slovakia, Slovenia, Moldova, the Western Balkan regimes) are written to answer that question for the regime they cover.

 Invoice Data Extraction